Best daily deals

 Woman using the Beyerdynamic M90 PRO X with its pop filter.

-A dynamic microphone has a low sensitivity compared to condenser mics, which are highly sensitive.
+A dynamic microphone has a low sensitivity compared to highly sensitive condenser mics.
 If you’ve ever gone to a concert or comedy show, they’re all but guaranteed to be using a dynamic microphone.
 Dynamic mics are great for live performances because they can handle loud volume inputs before introducing distortion.
-Another benefit: dynamic mics won’t register as much background noise, if any, compared to condenser mics.
+Another benefit is that dynamic mics won’t register as much background noise, if any, compared to condenser mics.

 What is the proximity effect?

 The proximity effect happens when the sound source is so close (nearly touching) to a microphone that the bass becomes disproportionately loud.
 If you get too close and cause input overload, you may introduce distortion to your recording.
 You only need to worry about the proximity effect with directional microphones.
 In other words, it’s a non-issue with omnidirectional mics.
-The more directional your microphone’s recording pattern, the more exaggerated the effect.
+The more direct your microphone’s recording pattern, the more the effect is exaggerated.

 While the proximity effect is usually undesirable, there are instances where you may want it in your recording.
 Vocalists tend to like the proximity effect because it can make their voices sound “bigger” or give the track a more intimate feel.